sparkartgroup/chef-papertrail/README.md

   **Type:** String

   Use a different version of `remote_syslog` than the default.
-The default is specified in `map.jinja`.

   Example:
   ```ruby